steveshumaker/steveshumaker/README.md

 I'm a Full Stack Developer who loves sports, the outdoors, physical training, and personal growth.

-- 🔭 I'm currently working as a business analyst for Amazon, while building front end and back end applications.
+- 🔭 I'm currently working as a business analyst for Amazon, while building full stack applications.

 - 🌱 I'm currently learning data structures and algorithms, as well as Redux Sagas.